 - Allow for free shipping on the returned item

 Convert Returns into Sales with Limited-Time Offers

 Post-holiday returns are inevitable, but as mentioned, there is an opportunity within every return transaction.
 To maximize your chances of converting your post-holiday returns into a conversion, offer a limited-time offer on purchases.

 - Proven to be a powerful marketing tool

 - Changes the focus from returning to purchasing

 A test conducted by HubSpot in which A/B testing was performed using two identical pages with the exception of one stating it was a limited-time offer showed that the page that included the limited-time offer outperformed the non limited-time offer page by 8%.

 Be sure to define your offer dates.
 Avoid vague dates such as, “While Supplies Last” or “Sale Ends Next Week”, these phrases might not produce strong results or create urgency.
 However, stating, “Today Only”, or “Ends This Friday”, are clearer and have a better chance of converting a holiday return into a sale.

-The holiday rush not only sent new customers your way, it also brought multiple opportunities.
-With this, your business can create successful post-holiday conversions that make customers of your holiday shoppers.
+The holiday rush not only sends new customers your way, it also brings multiple opportunities.
+With this, your business can create successful post-holiday conversions that make long-time customers of your holiday shoppers.
 So get started on your email marketing, creative loyalty programs, and holiday return opportunities because it’s time to create customer relationships and repeat purchases!